People that were sending out the criminals, the illegal aliens coming from their countries were taken aback.

 That's correct.

-And for helicopters to operate in that exclusion area, Washington, D.C. is in located inside what's known as Class Bravo Airspace.
+And for helicopters to operate in that exclusion area, Washington, D.C. is located inside what's known as Class Bravo airspace.

-Very busy airspace, New York, uh, LA, Atlanta, Charlotte.
+Very busy airspace, New York, LA, Atlanta, Charlotte.

-So uh that helicopter w was transmitting enough information to where if the TCAS system was working properly on that candid air airplane, we wouldn't be having this conversation right now.
+So that helicopter was transmitting enough information to where if the TCAS system was working properly on that candidair airplane, we wouldn't be having this conversation right now.

-It's actual uh I just happen to know enough friends that are pilots that it's a verbal command.
+It's actually, I just happen to know, and I have enough friends that are pilots that it's a verbal command.

 It's not like they're not hearing it.

-But had that system worked properly, it would have this this crash would not have happened.
+But had that system worked properly, this crash would not have happened.

-You know, in many regards, and maybe as a pilot you would agree with this statement.
+And, you know, we've almost, and I hate to say this in light of an incident like this, you know, in many regards, and maybe as a pilot, you would agree with this statement.

 Am I wrong on that?

-I we are getting w we have one of the safest systems in the world, but I have learned just when I think I've got my airplane figured out.
+We are getting, we have one of the safest systems in the world, but I have learned just when I think I've got my airplane figured out, I've been flying this particular platform.

 Just when I think I've got it mastered, something comes up and it humbles me.